Clive Steele: Second World War

 With the outbreak of the Second World War, Steele was seconded to the Second Australian Imperial Force on 13 October 1939 as the commander of the 6th Divisional Engineers.
 He was promoted to temporary brigadier and appointed chief engineer of I Corps in April 1940.
 He sailed for the Middle East in September and during the Greek campaign in April 1941, he was chief engineer of the Anzac Corps.
 During the withdrawal at Farsala on 18 April, despite attacks by German aircraft, he organised the filling of a bomb crater in the road which was impeding the withdrawal of the allied forces.
-He was awarded the Distinguished Service Order and the Greek War Cross, and was twice Mentioned in Despatches for his service in the Middle East.
+He was awarded the Distinguished Service Order and the Greek War Cross, and was twice Mentioned in dispatches for his service in the Middle East.

-Transported to Java, Netherlands East Indies in January 1942, he was then sent to Sumatra on 14 February, where he helped organise the evacuation of allied troops from Oosthaven.
+Transported to Java, Netherlands East Indies in January 1942, he was then sent to Sumatra on 14 February, where he helped organise the evacuation of Allied troops from Oosthaven.
 He returned to Australia in March, and in April was promoted to temporary major general and appointed engineer-in-chief at Land Headquarters, Melbourne.

 In preparation for the war against Japan, he established the RAE Training Centre at Kapooka, New South Wales and increased the size of the School of Military Engineering at Liverpool, which trained sappers who disarmed mines, demolished obstacles, provided water supplies and other services to military camps, cut and milled timber, built huts, roads, bridges, railways, airfields and wharves, and operated the army's water-transport vessels.
 With the reorganisation of Land Headquarters in October 1943, fortifications, works, engineer stores and transport were added to Steele's responsibilities.
 During 1944 or 1945 he personally designed the heavy lift ship Crusader.
 On 12 March 1946 he transferred to the Reserve of Officers.

 Later life

 Steele had been awarded the W. C. Kernot medal for 1944 by the University of Melbourne.
 He was active in the Institution of Engineers, Australia and was appointed Knight Commander of the Order of the British Empire (KBE) in 1953.

 He died of myocardial infarction on 5 August 1955 at the Repatriation General Hospital, Heidelberg and was cremated.
 He was survived by his wife; the couple were childless.
-Steele Barracks, the current home of the School of Military Engineering, is named in Sir Clive Steele's honour.
+In recognition of his contributions, Steele Barracks, the current home to the School of Military Engineering, was named in his honour.